alexziskind1/nativescript-oauth2/README.md

 #### NativeScript with Angular

-If you are using Angular, then open your `main.ts` file.
+If you are using Angular AND you are NOT using `<page-router-outlet`, you'll need to enable frames in order for the plugin to open up a new native page with a login screen.
+To do that open your `main.ts` file.
 You will need to explicitly use frames, so make sure to pass an options object to `platformNativeScriptDynamic` with the `createFrameOnBootstrap` flag set to `true`, like this.

 ```typescript
 // main.ts